-Big Mistakes Your Small Business Could Be Making
+Critical Mistakes Your Small Business Might Be Making

 Running a small business requires ingenuity and discipline to make sure that you get the most from your limited resources.
 Each product your make, each service that you offer and every hire that you make needs to improve your prospects for running a profitable company.
 What mistakes might you be making that may stop your company from being as successful as it could be?